 For Scenario B, the monthly payment would be $1,321 amortized over 120 payments, totaling $488 more per month than Scenario A. That’s $488 times 12 months, equaling $5,856 more every year.

 Mathematically, they both have a 10% yield.
-There isn’t an argument there.
+No argument there.

 But with Scenario B, the additional $5,856 received yearly can be reinvested.
 You might ask, “Where do I put $5,856 per year, or $488 per month, to continue getting a 10% yield?”
 That is a legitimate question, and a good argument against Scenario B.